lsst-sqre/sasquatch/docs/user-guide/influxdb-api.rst

 InfluxDB connection information
 -------------------------------

-The InfluxDB API uses simple authentication based on username and password credentials.
+The InfluxDB API uses simple authentication with a username and password.
-Currently, there is no support for token-based authentication.
+Token-based authentication is not currently supported.

-To query the InfluxDB API, you need the InfluxDB API URL, the database name, and the username and password credentials.
+To query an InfluxDB database using the API, you will need the following connection details:

+- InfluxDB API URL
+- Database name
+- Username and password

 If you are inside the RSP notebook aspect, you can find this information using the ``lsst.rsp`` package.
 For example, to retrieve InfluxDB connection information for the ``usdf_efd`` database: